 He is passionate about utilizing previous experience he has gained in business management to cultivate an environment both internally and externally that promotes excitement and enthusiasm while maintaining integrity and efficiencies for NDT Global.

 - Understand the importance of better data quality for integrity management programs

-- Learn about the value for cost when choosing UT Technology
+- Learn about the value for cost when choosing Ultrasonic Technology

 - Discover the limitations and advantages of Geometry Inspection Technologies